castleproject/Windsor/docs/lifestyles.md

 Windsor provides set of attributes that you can use to set suggested lifestyle for your components.

-{s:tip|Prefer other solutions|Lifetime attributes are targeted at low level components, that extend the container itself.
-For your domain services, it's better to use any of the other approaches, so that you don't need to reference the container in your domain.}
+:information_source: **Prefer other solutions:** Lifetime attributes are targeted at low level components, that extend the container itself.
+For your domain services, it's better to use any of the other approaches, so that you don't need to reference the container in your domain.

 The attributes are available in `Castle.Core` namespace, and all of them inherit from `Castle.Core.LifestyleAttribute`.